 MINNETONKA, MINNESOTA — UnitedHealthcare has announced the launch this week of UnitedHealthcare Hearing, which it says offers “all consumers, including people enrolled in the company’s individual, employer-sponsored and Medicare Advantage plans, greater access to affordable, quality hearing health”.

 The UnitedHealthcare Hearing program is said to provide access to “custom-programmed hearing aids at up to 80 percent less than devices sold through traditional channels”.
-UnitedHealthcare Hearing brings together EPIC Hearing Healthcare, which the company acquired from Sonova in 2018, and hi HealthInnovations, a home-delivery hearing health care company.
+The company offers subscribers access to private labeled Relate hearing aids, as well as other named brand devices, depending upon the plan.

 “UnitedHealthcare Hearing expands our whole-person benefit plans that offer greater access to quality, cost-effective care for the millions of Americans we serve.
 Helping people maintain or improve their hearing health can enhance their overall well-being and reduce their risk of falls and health conditions associated with untreated hearing loss, such as depression and dementia.”